merliot/examples/gps/README.md

 ![UI](gps_ui.png)

 ## Hardware Setup
 Parts list below.
-If you don't have the hardware, there is a demo mode so you can run Thing in software-only mode.
+If you don't have the hardware, don't worrry, you can run in demo mode on any system with Go installed.
 (See Running below).

 ### Parts List:
 * Rapsberry Pi (any model except Pico)